McGill-DMaS/Kam1n0-Community/README.md

 ## Sym1n0

+Semantic clone search by differentiated fuzzing testing and constraint sovlving.
+An efficient and scalable dynamic-static hybrid approach (<1s average query time and <100ms average index time with 1.5M functions).
+Given a target function (the one on the left as shown below), it can identity the cloned subgraphs among other functions in the repository (the one on the  right as shown below).
+Support visualization of abstract syntax graph.
 * Application Type: Sym1n0 (v2 only)
-* Clone search by symbolic execution and concrete execution.
+* Clone search by both symbolic execution and concrete execution.
 * Differentiate functions based on their different I/O behavior.
 * Clone search conducted on the abstract syntax graph constructed from Vex IR (powered by LibVex).
   * \+ Clone search across different assembly code families.